Gabry848/claude-terminal-bridge/README.md

 <details>
 <summary><strong>Commands not executing</strong></summary>

+- **Most common issue**: No terminal selected.
+Run `Claude Terminal Bridge: Select Terminal` first
-- Verify the terminal was created successfully
+- Verify a terminal exists in VSCode
-- Check that you're using the correct `terminalId`
 - Ensure JSON message format is valid
 - Look for error responses from the extension
+- Check that the selected terminal hasn't been closed
 </details>

 <details>